 Under this Action, Cambridge would continue its green building requirements for new construction and major renovations and seek to address the issue of embodied carbon within buildings.
 A potential equity pitfall would occur if the incremental costs of either the green building requirements or materials with lower embodied carbon content are passed on to tenants and increase housing or rental costs.
-Increased housing and rental costs would be most harmful to vulnerable residents and businesses - particularly those already experiencing housing costs that account for a large share of their income.
+Increased housing and rental costs would be most harmful to vulnerable residents and businesses.
+Particularly these already experiencing bousing parts that account for a large above of the businesses - particularly those already experiencing housing costs that account for a large share of their income.